-- Pupils will be sent weekly spellings to learn. - Wider curriculum: Curriculum tasks will be based as much as possible on what the pupil would be learning at school. during national lockdowns or local closures pupils will have immediate access to lessons and activities covering the wider curriculum, via the Q1E website at www.q1e.org.uk Links to Oak Academy may be given if it reflects the curriculum at the time.
+- Curriculum tasks will be based as much as possible on what the pupil would be learning at school.
+Pupils will have immediate access to lessons and activities covering the wider curriculum, via the Q1E website at www.q1e.org.uk - Where bilingual classes are not working from the Q1E wider curriculum, their English teacher will provide lessons and related activities to the class week by week.

-Bug Club
+• Bug Club

 'Bug Club' is an online reading scheme we use at BWA for all pupils from EYFS-KS2.
-It allows our pupils to access a range of age appropriate books, set by their class teacher, via an iPad or computer etc. During this time of school closure we would ask the your children spend a minimum of 10-15 minutes a day in EY and KS1 and 20-30 minutes a day in KS2 reading from their allocated texts on the platform.
+It allows our pupils to access a range of age-appropriate books, set by their class teacher, via an iPad or computer etc. During this time of school closure, we would that children spend a minimum of 10-15 minutes a day in EY and KS1 and 20-30 minutes a day in KS2 reading from their allocated texts on the platform.